 The best thing to do is use a beard oil to soothe the irritation on the skin beneath your beard.

 Don't worry though, this particular problem shouldn't last more than 2 weeks.

 Dry Skin Beneath Your Beard:

-If the skin beneath your beard is dry, you'll notice your beard become more itchy.
+If the skin beneath your beard is dry, you'll suffer a dry beard.
+You'll notice your beard become more itchy.
 This is easily fixed, just apply a few drops of beard oil and massage it into the skin underneath your beard.
 After a few days, the itch should start to reduce as the skin becomes more hydrated.

 The skin beneath your beard sheds thousands of dead skin cells everyday, if these are not removed from your beard, they will buildup and cause irritation in the form of an itch.
 To fix this, simply make sure to wash your beard regularly with a beard wash and keep the skin beneath your beard hydrated with a beard oil.

 We hope this guide on beard grooming for beginners was beneficial to you.
 We have showed you all the best beard grooming products you need in order to grow an exceptional beard.

 The 10 best tips for beginners are important to follow.
 The difference between a bad and good beard is the care you give it and these tips will certainly help you.

 P.S.
 Use code – beastsblog – at checkout for www.beardbeasts.com for 10% off beard care products.